 Since the very earliest times, man has supplemented his protein requirements from meat with legumes.

-Right now we have a glut of broad beans, also known as favas, and soon it will be green peas; so I'm experimenting.
+Right now we have a glut of broad beans, also known as favas, and soon it will be green peas; so I am experimenting.

-Incidentally, these beans are awful when old and starchy; I only recommend this if you can get fresh young fruit; actually they are so easy to grow.
+Incidentally, these beans are awful when old and starchy; I only recommend this if you can get fresh young fruit; actually they are not difficult to grow.

 Fava beans nutrition will give you more information behind this magnificent legume and, in particular its use in the management of Parkinson's disease; they are the only natural source of L-dopa.

-It's my frank opinion that we've been hoodwinked into believing that you have only to eat those foods that titillate your taste buds; admittedly a green salad can be rather boring if you don't have access to fresh lettuce and so on from your own garden.
+It is my frank opinion that we have been hoodwinked into believing that we have only to eat those foods that titillate our taste buds; admittedly a salad can be rather boring if you do not have access to fresh lettuce and other greens from your own garden.

-Tahini is a paste you may not be familiar with; I wasn't until coming into contact with the Turkish and Lebanese folk whilst living in Holland; it's a roasted sesame paste, not unlike peanut butter, but we think nicer.
+Tahini is a paste you may not be familiar with; I was not until coming into contact with the Turkish and Lebanese folk whilst living in Holland.
+It is a roasted sesame paste, not unlike peanut butter, but we think nicer.

 Growing lemon trees is not difficult unless you live in a place like Chicago or Amsterdam.

-The scent of the lemon flowers alone makes a lemon tree a wonder in any garden; add to that the beauty of the fruit, and super nutrition of the juice and pulp, and you have a winner.
+The scent of the flowers alone makes a lemon tree a wonder in any garden; add to that the beauty of the fruit, and super nutrition of the juice and pulp, and you have a winner.

 This broad bean hummus is just an experiment, and has been so successful.
 Try it with your salads, if you grow favas.
 Incidentally many Parkinsons's patients find that half a cup provides far better relief from this nasty disease than the very expensive medication; and may help to prevent it by providing L-dopa.